Phil-382453/Utility/README.md

   - Everytime you launch this script, robocopy will compare the cache files, last modified date property, to the source file last modified date.
 If a difference is found, robocopy will re-sync the modified files on the client.
   - launch continues to load the rest of the script including the application window.
-  - If you are reading the code in PowerShell_ISE ... code to draw the app window is at the bottom of the script.
-  - Once the app window loads, the user can select the desired scripts repo and click the refresh button.
+  - Once the app window loads, the user can select the desired scripts repo and click the refresh button ... see screenshots.
   - The refresh button will populate the red Main tab with the script files in the selected repository.
   - The (sync) during launch prevents the client from modifying the default files between application launches.
   - This also allows the source files to be updated then automatically synchronized to the client every launch.